jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 title: The Three Voids of Philosophy
 ---

-I should confess some trepidation on this.
+I should confess some trepidation writing this post.
 I'm a philosophy amateur.
-I haven't had an academic training in the discipline, and given how many outsiders have produced bad philosophy, I don't consider this a good thing.
+That's *amateur*, not *auteur*.
+I haven't had an academic training in the discipline, and given how many philosophyoutsiders just manage to produce really really bad but well-written philosophy, I don't consider this a good thing, particular since I can't even count on well-written.
 I've read just enough to be dangerous, and hopefully, make sure I don't make bad logical errors.

 That being said, I've read a fair bit, much of it fairly recent, and it does broaden my thought to some extent.
 Not as much as it should,